This sponsored post features a product relevant to our readers while meeting our editorial guidelines for being objective and educational.

 Once you’ve built a beautiful, easy to customize landing page template, you’ll need to download it before you can share it with (or sell it to) the world.
 To download a page, go into the page overview (the section that lists all your page’s variants and stats), find the gear/cog icon in the top-right and click “Download Page”.

 A dialog window will appear, which will email you when the file is ready to download.
 The file will have a “.unbounce” extension.
 Once you’ve downloaded your file, feel free to rename it as necessary, but leave the “.unbounce” extension intact.

 Packaging Multiple Layouts Together

 Want to package multiple layouts of the same template?
 Please steer clear of using page variants for packaging multiple layouts together.

 Instead, create each layout as a separate page and download each layout separately.
 This will ensure you’ve got a functional preview link for each layout and it will reduce confusion from the downloader, as variants are used specifically for A/B testing.

-I hope this gave you a thorough introduction to Unbounce and authoring Unbounce templates for sale on marketplaces such as ThemeForest.
+I hope this gave you a thorough introduction to Unbounce and authoring mobile-responsive Unbounce templates for sale on marketplaces such as ThemeForest.
 There's plenty more to learn, however, so if you have any questions please feel free to ask away in the comments.